 I laughed and replied that I did, indeed, know about the

 It was such a relief to know that I didn’t have to become a mother.

-Even though my biological clock didn’t even seem to have a ticker, my whole life I’d assumed that some day I’d get married and have kids, if that’s what the man wanted, because I was afraid to have a preference.
+Even though my biological clock didn’t even seem to have a ticker, my whole life I’d assumed that someday I’d get married and have

 After we married, I gladly and proudly welcomed any opportunity to say I was “childless by choice” and bragged about how I never got much flak from others because I was so certain.